filimo/ReaderTranslator/README.md

 # ReaderTranslator
-**using SwiftUI, Combine, Catalyst and others new features that annonced at WWDC 2019**
+### using SwiftUI, Combine, Catalyst and others new features that annonced at WWDC 2019

 ## Help
-### If you like this project you can ✭ it.
-It will allow to pay attention other developers.
-Perhaps they will be interesting to know more about SwiftUI, Combine and other WWDC 2019 features in practice or using the features offered by this project. <br> I see 100 regualr visits and 10 clones pre day.
+***If you mark this project with ✭.
+It will allow to easy find this project for other developers.
+Perhaps they already find more information about SwiftUI, Combine and other WWDC 2019 features in practice.
+This project will allow them to get rid of wrong opinion that SwiftUI has a lot of issues and it can not be used in real projects thereby you can bring the time where requests exceed offers.***

 ## Support
 I created Telegram group https://t.me/ReaderTranslator to support this project.